 PURPOSE

 Determines the appropriate placement of students, relative to their academic skills and personal readiness for college level success.
-In courses that have prerequisites or recommended placement levels, students are required to secure placement prior to registration.
+In courses that have required prerequisites or placement levels, students must secure placement prior to registration.

 SUMMARY

-Students are guided toward the coursework that best fits their educational goals and college readiness.
-Using self-reported information, including high school graduation date, GPA and coursework, as well as life experience, standardized test scores and other multiple measures, placement options are determined in conjunction with recommended support resources.
+Students are guided toward the coursework that best fits their educational goals and college readiness using a multiple-measures approach.
+Using self-reported information, including high school graduation date and GPA, coursework, life experience, standardized test scores, and other measures, placement options are determined in conjunction with recommended support resources.

 STANDARD

-Students taking classes which have prerequisites or recommended placement levels will be assessed in one or more of the following ways:
+Students taking classes which have required prerequisites or placement levels will be assessed in one or more of the following ways:

+Placement intake form and conversation with staff discussing samples/overviews of potential placement levels

 Standardized test scores (e.g., ACT, SAT, GED2014, ACCUPLACER)

-Clackamas Community College assessments.

 Recent high school GPA and coursework

 Credit by examination (e.g. AP, IB, CLEP, DSST)